utkarsh2811/docs-dev/source/includes/_sources.md

 Intempt Source represents integration of Intempt with one of supported platforms (Shopify, HubSpot, Magento, POS system, etc.) or client's website/mobile app.
 You can find all the sources listed at `https://app.intempt.com` under `Customer Data Platform` -> `Sources`.
 Sources can be picked from below listed categories:

 1. Intempt Web Tracker - for tracking all data flowing through your website.
-2. API Source - api is just api you define what you send then you send it.
+2. iOS App - for tracking all data flowing through your iOS Application.
-3. iOS App - for tracking all data flowing through your iOS Application.
+2. API Source - for creating collections, relations, identifiers etc. from scratch as they are created by default in other two sources for you.

 ## Get All Sources